-When the system age is unknown, assume 17 years.
-Default RUL may be used exclusively if applied consistently for all projects.
+When the system age is unknown, assume 15 years.
+A default RUL may be used exclusively if applied consistently for all projects.
 Otherwise, the default should only be used when a project is reported and documented as having a nameplate that is illegible.

+Existing systems manufactured as of February 2013 are not eligible for early retirement.

 Table 53: ER Baseline Efficiency Levels for Standard Size PTAC/PTHP Units